Partner, Wellington

 • Prince2 practitioner accreditation

-• Recognised as a leading individual for TMT by Chambers and Legal 500
+• Amy is listed as a 'leading partner/individual' for TMT by Legal 500 and Chambers

 Work highlights